MARKET SNAPSHOT: Dow Breaks Above 24,000, On Track For Longest Streak Of Monthly Gains In 22 Years

 "Energy stocks have been underperforming the commodity lately, and that is very rare.
 I think that reflects that the market is pricing in not only a robust supply from U.S. fracking producers, but also a turn in demand that has nothing to do with the economy, but with auto companies moving toward electric," Levine said.

-Among major energy companies, Exxon Mobil (XOM) rose 1.2% while Chevron Corp.(CVX) was up 1.4%.
-The overall energy sector popped 1.6%.
+Among major energy companies, Exxon Mobil (XOM) rose 1.2% while Chevron Corp.(CVX) was up 1%.

 Read: Russia riles OPEC plans for a longer oil production-cut extension (http://www.marketwatch.com/story/russia-riles-opec-plans-for-a-longer-production-cut-extension-2017-11-29)